wacncontent/CustomizeTool/output/articles/batch/batch-hpc-solutions.md

 Azure has a range of compute, data, networking and related services you can use for Big Compute solutions and workflows.
 For in-depth guidance on each of these services, see the Azure services documentation.
 See [Solution scenarios](#solution-scenarios) in this article for some common approaches with Batch and HPC applications.

 >[AZURE.NOTE] New services are regularly introduced to the Azure platform and could be useful for your scenario.
 Use of Preview services is recommended only for test or proof of concept deployments, not production workloads.
-If you have questions, contact an [Azure partner](https://pinpoint.microsoft.com/en-US/search?keyword=azure) or email *bigcompute@microsoft.com*.
+If you have questions, contact an [Azure partner](https://pinpoint.microsoft.com/search?keyword=azure) or email *bigcompute@microsoft.com*.

 ### Compute services

 Compute services in Azure are at the core of a Big Compute solution.
 The compute services in the following table are used frequently and offer advantages for different scenarios.
 At a basic level, these services offer different modes for applications to run on virtual machine-based compute instances that Azure provides using Windows Server Hyper-V technology.
 Depending on the service, these instances can run a variety of standard and custom Linux and Windows operating systems and tools.
-Azure provides a [range of instance sizes](../virtual-machines/virtual-machines-sizes-specs.md) with different configurations of CPU cores, memory, disk capacity, and other characteristics.
+Azure provides a [range of instance sizes](/documentation/articles/virtual-machines-sizes-specs) with different configurations of CPU cores, memory, disk capacity, and other characteristics.
 Depending on your needs you can scale the instances to thousands of cores and then scale down when you need fewer resources.

 >[AZURE.NOTE] You can take advantage of the A8-A11 instances to improve the performance of some compute-intensive workloads, including parallel MPI applications that require a low latency and high throughput application network.
-See [About the A8, A9, A10, and A11 Compute Intensive Instances](../virtual-machines/virtual-machines-a8-a9-a10-a11-specs.md).
+See [About the A8, A9, A10, and A11 Compute Intensive Instances](/documentation/articles/virtual-machines-a8-a9-a10-a11-specs).

 Service | Description
 ------------- | -----------
-**[Cloud services](http://azure.microsoft.com/documentation/services/cloud-services)**<br/><br/> |• Can run Big Compute applications in worker role instances, which are virtual machines running a version of Windows Server and are managed entirely by Azure<br/><br/>• Enable scalable, reliable applications with low administrative overhead, running in a platform as a service (PaaS) model<br/><br/>• May require additional tools or development to integrate with on-premises HPC cluster solutions
+**[Cloud services](/documentation/services/cloud-services)**<br/><br/> |• Can run Big Compute applications in worker role instances, which are virtual machines running a version of Windows Server and are managed entirely by Azure<br/><br/>• Enable scalable, reliable applications with low administrative overhead, running in a platform as a service (PaaS) model<br/><br/>• May require additional tools or development to integrate with on-premises HPC cluster solutions
-**[Virtual machines](http://azure.microsoft.com/documentation/services/virtual-machines)**<br/><br/> |• Provide compute infrastructure as a service (IaaS) using Microsoft Hyper-V technology<br/><br/>• Enable you to flexibly provision and manage persistent cloud computers from standard Windows Server or Linux images, or images and data disks you supply or from the [Azure Marketplace](https://azure.microsoft.com/marketplace/)<br/><br/>• Run on-premises compute cluster tools and applications entirely in the cloud
+**[Virtual machines](/documentation/services/virtual-machines)**<br/><br/> |• Provide compute infrastructure as a service (IaaS) using Microsoft Hyper-V technology<br/><br/>• Enable you to flexibly provision and manage persistent cloud computers from standard Windows Server or Linux images, or images and data disks you supply or from the [Azure Marketplace](https://azure.microsoft.com/marketplace/)<br/><br/>• Run on-premises compute cluster tools and applications entirely in the cloud
-**[Batch](http://azure.microsoft.com/documentation/services/batch)**<br/><br/> |• Runs large-scale parallel and batch workloads such as image rendering and media encoding and transcoding in a fully managed service<br/><br/>• Provides job scheduling and autoscaling of a managed pool of virtual machines<br/><br/>• Allows developers to build and run applications as a service or cloud-enable existing applications<br/>
+**[Batch](/documentation/services/batch)**<br/><br/> |• Runs large-scale parallel and batch workloads such as image rendering and media encoding and transcoding in a fully managed service<br/><br/>• Provides job scheduling and autoscaling of a managed pool of virtual machines<br/><br/>• Allows developers to build and run applications as a service or cloud-enable existing applications<br/>

 ### Storage services

 A Big Compute solution typically operates on a set of input data, and generates data for its results.
 Some of the Azure storage services used in many Big Compute solutions include:

-* [Blob, table, and queue storage](http://azure.microsoft.com/documentation/services/storage) - Manage large amounts of unstructured data, NoSQL data, and messages for workflow and communication, respectively.
+* [Blob, table, and queue storage](/documentation/services/storage) - Manage large amounts of unstructured data, NoSQL data, and messages for workflow and communication, respectively.
 For example, you might use blob storage for large technical data sets, or the input images or media files your application processes.
 You might use queues for asynchronous communication in a solution.
-See [introducton to Microsoft Azure Storage](../storage/storage-introduction.md) for more about these storage solutions.
+See [introducton to Windows Azure Storage](/documentation/articles/storage-introduction) for more about these storage solutions.

-* [Azure File Storage](http://azure.microsoft.com/services/storage/files/) - Shares common files and data in Azure using the standard SMB protocol, which is needed for some HPC cluster solutions.
+* [Azure File Storage](/home/features/storage/files/) - Shares common files and data in Azure using the standard SMB protocol, which is needed for some HPC cluster solutions.

 ### Data and analysis services

 Some Big Compute scenarios involve large-scale data flows, or generate data that needs further processing or analysis.
 To handle this, Azure offers a number of data and analysis services including:

-* [Data Factory](http://azure.microsoft.com/documentation/services/data-factory) - Builds data-driven workflows (pipelines) that join, aggregate, and transform data sourced from on-premises, cloud-based, and Internet data stores.
+* [Data Factory](/documentation/services/data-factory) - Builds data-driven workflows (pipelines) that join, aggregate, and transform data sourced from on-premises, cloud-based, and Internet data stores.

-* [SQL Database](http://azure.microsoft.com/documentation/services/sql-database) - Provides the key features of a Microsoft SQL Server relational database management system in a managed platform service.
+* [SQL Database](/documentation/services/sql-database) - Provides the key features of a Microsoft SQL Server relational database management system in a managed platform service.

-* [HDInsight](http://azure.microsoft.com/documentation/services/hdinsight) - Deploys and provisions Windows Server or Linux-based Apache Hadoop clusters in the cloud to manage, analyze, and report on big data with high reliability and availability.
+* [HDInsight](/documentation/services/hdinsight) - Deploys and provisions Windows Server or Linux-based Apache Hadoop clusters in the cloud to manage, analyze, and report on big data with high reliability and availability.

-* [Machine Learning](http://azure.microsoft.com/documentation/services/machine-learning) - Helps you create, test, operate, and manage predictive analytic solutions in a fully managed platform service.
+* [Machine Learning](/documentation/services/machine-learning) - Helps you create, test, operate, and manage predictive analytic solutions in a fully managed platform service.

 ### Additional services

 Your Big Compute solution might need to include other Azure infrastructure and platform services to connect to resources on-premises or in other environments.
 Examples include:

-* [Virtual Network](http://azure.microsoft.com/documentation/services/virtual-network) - Creates a logically isolated section in Azure to connect Azure resources to your on-premises data center or a single client machine using IPSec; allows Big Compute applications to access on-premises data, Active Directory services, and license servers
+* [Virtual Network](/documentation/services/virtual-network) - Creates a logically isolated section in Azure to connect Azure resources to your on-premises data center or a single client machine using IPSec; allows Big Compute applications to access on-premises data, Active Directory services, and license servers

-* [ExpressRoute](http://azure.microsoft.com/documentation/services/expressroute) - Creates a private connection between Microsoft data centers and infrastructure that’s on-premises or in a co-location environment, with higher security, more reliability, faster speeds, and lower latencies than typical connections over the Internet.
+* [ExpressRoute](/documentation/services/expressroute) - Creates a private connection between Microsoft data centers and infrastructure that’s on-premises or in a co-location environment, with higher security, more reliability, faster speeds, and lower latencies than typical connections over the Internet.

-* [Service Bus](http://azure.microsoft.com/documentation/services/service-bus) - Provides several mechanisms for applications to communicate or exchange data, whether they are located on Azure, on another cloud platform, or in a data center.
+* [Service Bus](/documentation/services/service-bus) - Provides several mechanisms for applications to communicate or exchange data, whether they are located on Azure, on another cloud platform, or in a data center.

 ## Solution scenarios